patalwell/uci-266p-bank-app/README.md

 application.
 It contains several vulnerabiltiies and is only intended to be used in a sandbox environment for educational purposes.

+WARNING - DO NOT USE FOR A PRODUCTION SETTING!
+THIS APP CONTAINS VULNERABILITIES.
+IT IS USED AS A MEANS TO UNDERSTANDING SECURITY BEST PRACTICES.

 ### Requirements
 - Java Version 11
 - Apache Maven 3.8.4